fyngyrz/aa_macro/users-guide.md

     [b my verbiage] = <b>my verbiage</b>
 	[b my verbiage] = <span style="font-weight: bold;">my verbiage</span>

+> Note that \[b\] is not the same as \[b content\]; \[b\] is the built-in that produces all the passed content within a style.
+Refer to the description of \[b\] within the style documentation further along.
+This overloading is possible because \[b\] \(as bold styling\) makes no sense whatsoever without content to apply that bold styling to.

 **\[i content\]**
-The content is wrapped with HTML italics tags, or a span if in HTML 4.01s mode:
+The content is wrapped with HTML italics tags, or a span, if in HTML 4.01s mode:

     [i my verbiage] = <i>my verbiage</i>
 	[i my verbiage] = <span style="font-style: italic;">my verbiage</span>

 **\[u content\]**
-The content is wrapped with HTML underline tags, or a span if in HTML 4.01s mode:
+The content is wrapped with HTML underline tags, or a span, if in HTML 4.01s mode:

     [u my content] = <u>my content</u>
 	[u my content] = <span style="text-decoration: underline;">my content</span>

 **\[color HEX3|HEX6 content\]**
-The content is wrapped with HTML font tags, or a span if in HTML 4.01s mode.
+The content is wrapped with HTML font tags, or a span, if in HTML 4.01s mode.
 If in HTML 4.01s mode, the background color is also assigned and used.
 You can set the background color when instantiating the macro object as a passed parameter to the class, or you can use the `[back]` built-in to set it from the body of the processed text.
 The default for the background